The End of a Legend

 The End of a Legend is an adventure published by 21st Century Games in 1988 for the super-hero science fiction role-playing game Enforcers.

 Plot summary

-The End of a Legend is a scenario in which the player witness the assassination of a national hero, and subsequently investigate who is to blame.
+The End of a Legend is a scenario in which the player characters witness the assassination of a national hero, and subsequently investigate who is to blame.

 Publication history

 The End of a Legend was written by Paul A. Lidberg and published by 21st Century Games in 1988 as a 32-page book.